New to Hockey? Beginner Programs

 WHAT EQUIPMENT WILL WE NEED TO BRING?

-Participants in our Learn to Skate program must have skates, a helmet (with a valid HECC sticker), and hockey gloves.
+Participants in our Learn to Skate program must have skates, a helmet (with a valid HECC sticker), hockey gloves and a neck guard.
 No additional equipment is required for LTS.
 We do recommend that LTS participants wear comfortable clothing, ideally gym pants or joggers and a long sleeve warm, breathable top.
 Base layers may be worn underneath to provide additional warmth if needed.

 Participants in our DP, MIH, and Combined IH must have the following equipment: skates, helmet (with a valid and current HECC sticker), unmodified BNQ Certified neck laceration protector, gloves, shin guards, elbow pads, shoulder pads, hockey pants, jock or jill, hockey socks, and a stick.
 A jersey will be provided.